Sir Joseph Robinson, 1st Baronet: Life

 Joseph Benjamin Robinson was born in Cradock, Eastern Cape, the youngest son of Robert John Robinson and Martha.

 Robinson fought on the side of the Orange Free State in the Basuto War, and later became a general trader, wool-buyer and stock-breeder at Dordrecht.
-On the discovery of diamonds in South Africa in 1867 he hastened to the Vaal River district, where, by purchasing the stones from the natives and afterwards by buying diamond-bearing land, notably at Kimberley, he soon acquired a considerable fortune.
+Upon the discovery of diamonds in South Africa in 1867, he hastened to the Vaal River district, where, by purchasing stones from natives and afterwards by buying diamond-bearing land, notably at Kimberley, he soon acquired a considerable fortune.

-His rather forceful business tactics came in for a lot of criticism, earning him the title of "Old Buccaneer" around Kimberly, South Africa but even so he became a member of the Mining Board and later chairman.
+His forceful business tactics came in for strong criticism, earning him the title of "Old Buccaneer" around Kimberly, but even so he became a member of the Mining Board and later chairman.
 He raised and commanded the Kimberley Light Horse.
 He was Mayor of Kimberley in 1880, and for four years was a representative of Griqualand West in the Cape parliament.